 Residents of our district have to pay a small annual fee to have their additional green bin collected.

-From October 2019, the cost is £35 per each additional bin a year.
+From October 2019, the cost is £35 per year for each additional bin.

 How long does it take to receive my permit?

 It takes up to 14 days.
 Additional bins should not be presented for collection until the permit has arrived.

 I already pay my Council Tax, why is there a charge?

 We will continue to use Council Tax to provide one green bin for garden and food waste.
 The annual charge is for emptying additional green bins containing garden waste only.

 Under the Controlled Waste Regulations 1992, garden waste is classed as household waste for which a charge for collection may be made in addition to Council Tax.
 This is not the case for other waste streams such as food waste, general waste or recycling.
 The provision of a garden waste collection is not a statutory service, but is at the discretion of the Waste Collection Authority (WCA).